WPManageNinja/wpsocialninja-docs/guide/facebook-feed/how-to-customize-facebook-feed-with-wp-social-ninja.md

 _Like Button Text_

-Now, let's see how the options works.
+Now, let's see how the options work.

 ### Display Like Button

-By clicking the **Display Like Button**, you can turn on/off theLike button on your feed.
+By clicking the **Display Like Button**, you can turn on/off the Like button on your feed.

 ![Display like button for feed settings](/guide/public/images/facebook-feed/how-to-customize-facebook-feed-with-wp-social-ninja/Display-Like-Button.png)